diademiemi/homelab/README.md

 [`playbooks/hetzner/05-applications.yml`](./playbooks/hetzner/05-applications.yml) | Ansible Playbook | Playbook to deploy the ArgoCD application to the Rancher clusters
 [`playbooks/hetzner/backups/create.yml`](./playbooks/hetzner/backups/create.yml) | Ansible Playbook | Playbook to backups of all Longhorn volumes to the NAS and store the backup names in a temporary file
 [`playbooks/hetzner/backups/restore.yml`](playbooks/hetzner/backups/restore.yml) | Ansible Playbook | Playbook to restore the Longhorn volumes from the NAS
 [`inventory/main/group_vars/all/main.yml`](./inventory/main/group_vars/all/main.yml) | Ansible Variables | Variables used by all hosts in the inventory.
-This includes Wireguard options, Hetzner, K3S and Rancher options
+This includes Wireguard options, Hetzner, rke2 and Rancher options
 [`inventory/main/host_vars/omori/wireguard.yml`](./inventory/main/host_vars/omori/wireguard.yml) | Ansible Variables | Variables used to deploy Wireguard on the `omori` host.
 This includes the Wireguard IP addresses, keys and hosts to connect
 [`inventory/main/host_vars/omori/system.yml`](./inventory/main/host_vars/omori/system.yml) | Ansible Variables | Variables used to configure the `omori` host.
 [`inventory/main/host_vars/basil/main.yml`](./inventory/main/host_vars/basil/main.yml) | Ansible Variables | Variables used by the `basil` host.
-This includes options for the K3S deployment and the secret age key
+This includes options for the rke2 deployment and the secret age key
 [`inventory/main/host_vars/aubrey/main.yml`](./inventory/main/host_vars/aubrey/main.yml) | Ansible Variables | Variables used by the `aubrey` host.
 This includes the cluster name and secret age key
 [`inventory/main/host_vars/kel/main.yml`](./inventory/main/host_vars/kel/main.yml) | Ansible Variables | Variables used by the `kel` host.
-This includes the cluster name and secret age key
-[`inventory/main/host_vars/hero/main.yml`](./inventory/main/host_vars/hero/main.yml) | Ansible Variables | Variables used by the `hero` host.
 This includes the cluster name and secret age key
 [`inventory/main/host_vars/localhost/terraform.yml`](./inventory/main/host_vars/localhost/terraform.yml) | Ansible Variables | Variables used that are fed into Terraform.
 This includes extra DNS records, Cloudflare variables and the Rancher users so that they can be encrypted with Ansible Vault
 [`inventory/main/host_vars/localhost/hetzner.yml`](./inventory/main/host_vars/localhost/hetzner.yml) | Ansible Variables | Variables used that are used to communicate with the Hetzner API
 [`terraform/vms/*.tf`](./terraform/vms/) | Terraform | Terraform files to deploy the VMs to the dedicated server